trendct-data/occupation-wages-states/stories/story_DC.md

 ## Worst paid jobs

-Its lowest-paying jobs include <span class='occ_title_em'>food preparation and serving related workers, all other</span>, <span class='occ_title_em'>cooks, fast food</span>, and <span class='occ_title_em'>shampooers</span>.
+Its lowest-paying jobs include <span class='occ_title_em state'>food preparation and serving related workers, all other</span>, <span class='occ_title_em state'>cooks, fast food</span>, and <span class='occ_title_em state'>shampooers</span>.
 After adjusting for cost of living, those occupational groups make $20,346,  $18,272, and  $18,898, respectively.

-<span class='occ_title_em'>Fitness trainers and aerobics instructors</span> have seen the largest decline in wages.
+<span class='occ_title_em state'>Fitness trainers and aerobics instructors</span> have seen the largest decline in wages.
 Between 1999 and 2015, the adjusted median annual salary dropped from $94,043 to $31,355.
 That's a change of about -66 percent.

-Meanwhile, <span class='occ_title_em'>healthcare practitioners and technical workers, all other</span> saw the sharpest increase in wages in District of Columbia.
+Meanwhile, <span class='occ_title_em state'>healthcare practitioners and technical workers, all other</span> saw the sharpest increase in wages in District of Columbia.
 Income went up 107.51 percent between 1999 and 2015 from $30,309 to $62,896.

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in District of Columbia was among <span class='occ_title_em'>word processors and typists</span>.
+The biggest decline for any job category in District of Columbia was among <span class='occ_title_em state'>word processors and typists</span>.
 In 1999, there were 5,260 employees.
 But by 2015, that figure declined 94.87 percent to 270.

 The jobs that had gained the most employees was postal service mail carriers.
 There were 2,325 percent more workers in 2015 as compared to 2004.
 Overall, the total number of workers grew from 40 to 970 in District of Columbia.